 “How we treat, perceive and engage with older people needs to be a conversation we need to have as a wider society.
 This is not only the responsibility of those that provide the care to older people, but each and every one of us.”

-Wise: The voice of older Western Australians free photographic exhibition is on at Perth Town Hall from 21 – 27 November (10am – 4pm).
+Wise: The voice of older Western Australians free photographic exhibition was held at Perth Town Hall from 21 – 27 November.

 The exhibition photography, stories and full research is also available here.